pouriavj/book-note/README.md

 - 🧾 Create, edit, and delete book notes
 - 🌆 Auto-generate or use default covers
 - ⭐ Sort posts by **Rating** or **Date**
 - ✅ Error & success notifications
+- 🎨 Custom website logo designed in Canva
-- 🎨 Responsive Bootstrap + CSS UI
+- 🖥️ Modern UI built with Bootstrap + CSS

 ---